Tags

 To create tags:

-3. Provide a unique name - max 42 chars
+- Provide a unique name - max 42 chars - then click "Next"

-An unlimited number of tags can be created, but only 25 can be assigned to a host at a time.
+An unlimited number of tags can be created, but only 25 can be in the tag order at a time.
+If this limit is restrictive, reach out to support with your use case.

 Tags can also be created using the CreateTag RPC.